 FOLIC ACID PILOT PROJECT:

-The Thunder Bay District Health Unit (TBDHU) is seeking participants for our Folic Acid Pilot Project.
+The Thunder Bay District Health Unit wishes to thank everyone who has enrolled in the Folic Acid Pilot Project.

-By participating, you not only contribute to important local reproductive health program planning but also receive a FREE 6-month supply of a multivitamin supplement containing folic acid and stand a chance to win one of three $100 Visa gift cards.
+Follow-up surveys will continue to be sent to participants at 3, 6 and 9 months from their date of enrollment in the pilot.
+By responding to the surveys, you not only contribute to important local reproductive health program planning but also stand a chance to win one of three $100 Visa gift cards.

 Here’s how it works.
 Folate is a water-soluble B vitamin that is naturally found in many vegetables and fruits as well as meats and alternatives.
 Folic acid is the synthetic version that is in vitamin supplements and is added to some foods, such as white flour, pasta and some cereals.